aminesayagh/Code-Wrangler/README.md

 ## License

-MIT © Mohamed Amine SAYAGH, 2024

----
+Apache 2.0 License - See [LICENSE](LICENSE) for details.

 Built with ❤️ by the CodeWrangler team

-For more information, visit our [Documentation](https://codewrangler.dev/docs) or join our [Discord Community](https://discord.gg/codewrangler).
+For more information, visit our [Documentation](https://codewrangler.dev/docs).